KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is `covalent bonding`?
 1. explain `p-type` and `n-type` doping.
 1. what `p-n junction`, where the `p` and `n` type materials meet is also called what?
 What happens there automatically?
 1. what happens when we connect a voltage source (like a battery) to the semiconductor?
-What special factors need to be considered regarding its voltage?
+What special factors need to be considered regarding its voltage to create `forward bias`?
+1. explain `reverse bias` and how it's created.
+1. explain how the `NPN` transistor works at the semiconductor level.

 #### Electronics Answers